obokhove/FDnumerics2024/James Baxter Chapman/README.md

 OB: periodic bc in Firedrake can be done.
 OB: can you compare with the exact solution at a final time and then show visual convergence, please.
 Try new scheme provided.

+## Coursework 3 - Finite Element

+Similarly to the previous coursework, the solutions can be found in Numerics Coursework 3.ipynb.
+Firedrake is required in order to run a section of this code, however all figures have been provided within the Jupyter Notebook.

 ## Python Library requirements:
 - Numpy
 - Scipy